 Also, remember that the best mode to work underwater is full manual mode because you can set the aperture and shutter speed independently.
 Furthermore, you can think about purchasing an external strobe, which can enhance your photos effectively.

 Before going for the big shot and diving in the ocean practice first by setting up your camera, strobe, and housing indoors.
 Test your equipment and settings by taking some shots indoors and make yourself comfortable.

-If everything works out correctly, then be confident as it will work similarly underwater as.
+If everything works out correctly, then be confident as it will work similarly underwater.
 So if you practice well indoors, focusing underwater will become easier.
 So do not wait till you get underwater to try out your settings.

 You should start with something compact and portable that will permit you to capture images underwater.

 Many amazing compact cameras will confuse you.
-Each will offer different specification, but all will not be good value for money.
+Each will offer different specifications, but all will not be good value for money.